 Known as nazarenos, the penitents form the main body of all processions in Malaga.
 They wear tall black conical hats (capirotes) that cover their faces so you only see their eyes.
 This tradition also dates back centuries and was introduced to allow sinners to be anonymous.
 They also wear long robes in the colour of their brotherhood.
 They carry crosses, candles or staffs depending on their rank and some walk barefoot for extra penitence.
 Men, women and children may be nazarenos.

 Did you know?
-Up to 1,000 nazarenos accompany each procession.10 THINGS TO DO IN MALAGA AT EASTER
+Up to 1,000 nazarenos accompany each procession.

 You’ll also see women dressed in black walking in the procession, usually behind the Virgin.
 All wear a black mantilla, usually elaborate and often a family heirloom, held in place by a tortoiseshell fan in their hair.